 MY PROGRAMMING PHILOSOPHY

 I believe in well designed and structured code that focuses on inheritance, avoids coupling, and encapsulates behavior as much as possible.
 This means that I like to write clean objects which contain exactly what they need to get their job done and that do not rely heavily on external interactions.
+This makes for very testable, very organized, and very readable code.
 Whenever possible code should be well formatted, readable in its own right, and highly defensive.
 I hate pyramid code and fully understand the various means of dealing with it.

 MY DESIGN PHILOSOPHY